karmaniverous/aws-api-template/README.md

 Meanwhile template uses [semantic versioning](https://semver.org/).
 A new major version represents a breaking change, so with the release of a new major version, most organizations continue to maintain live endpoints for previous major versions.

+This means that as soon as a major version changes, all future deployments to a given stage should land on a new, version-specific stack.
+This is in fact the way this template operates: there is a unique CloudFormation stack for every unique combination of deployed `stage` and `api-version`.

+By default, this template expresses major version `v0`.
+Let's say you release a `v1` major version and push it to your `main` branch.
+This will create a new set of production endpoints that express the new version.

+It will _also_ create an independent Cognito User Pool on a unique set of endpoints.
+You may not want this!
+If there have been no breaking changes to your User Pool, you probably want to retain the user accounts created in the `v0` stack.

+To accomplish this, simply add the relevant Cognito User Pool ARN to environment variable `COGNITO_USER_POOL_ARN` in file `.env.<stage>`.

 This project's code repository features two protected branches: `main` and `test`.
 Commits to these branches trigger build processes that update public endpoints.
 They are configured as follows:

 | Branch | Description         | Rules                                                 |                                                   Pipeline                                                    | Public Endpoint                    |